 On many a brilliant Minnesota morning, I’d sometimes take a bandanna containing yummies like crackers, cheese, etc. and head off for Brush Creek that ran from west to east across the south border of our pasture land.
 I’d spend the whole day exploring the water’s edges up one side and down that cool little river as mud squirted between my toes.
 With my blue jeans rolled up past my knees, I’d drink in the beauty of Nature’s ways as that little creek meandered it’s way towards the mighty Mississippi River far to our east.

-There were times, on those sultry Minnesota Summer days, that I’d find myself hidden in the bends of the creek, so I’d peel off those human layers (called clothes) and bask in the “flesh of my birthday suit” while the swift prairie winds funneled their way down the creek beds for my cooling enjoyment. 🙂 If I heard the grinding of gravel under a car or tractor tires, I’d launch my nakedness under the nearest shady clump of grass or cliff of the creek bed for momentary shelter.
+There were times that I’d find myself hidden in the bends of the creek, so I’d peel off those human layers (called clothes) and bask in the “flesh of my birthday suit” while the swift prairie winds funneled their way down the creek beds for my cooling enjoyment. 🙂 If I heard the grinding of gravel under a car or tractor tires, I’d launch my nakedness under the nearest shady clump of grass or cliff of the creek bed for momentary shelter.

 One of my favorite little “wild things” were the baby frogs called “Tadpoles” (although some also label them as polliwogs).
 There were abundant “schools” of them in Brush Creek as they’d create a ribbon effect while their tiny tails whipped and plied the waters looking for shade and food.
 I’d scoop up loads of them in a large Mason jar from Mom’s kitchen and then take them home for a day or so to enjoy in my bedroom.
 Then, I’d hike back down to the creek to release them so they could continue life to their own mature “froghood” 😉